On complexity and convergence of high-order coordinate descent algorithms for smooth nonconvex box-constrained minimization: High-order coordinate descent algorithm

 Theorem~\ref{teo4} shows that limit points of sequences generated by Algorithm~\ref{cda}.1 are first-order stationary.
 The rest of this section is dedicated to prove that, under suitable conditions, $p$th-order stationarity with respect to each variable also holds.
 More precisely, if the same nonempty set $I_k$ is repeated infinitely many times, $p$-stationarity holds in the limit for the variables $x_i$ with $i \in I_k$.
 For this purpose, we need to define different notions of stationarity.

 In Theorem~\ref{teo4} we proved that Algorithm~\ref{cda}.1 is satisfactory from the point of view of first-order stationarity.
 In the CD approach we cannot advocate for full stationarity of high order because cross derivatives that involve variables that are never optimized together are not computed at all.
 However, if optimization with respect to the same group of variables occurs at infinitely many iterations, it is reasonable to conjecture that high-order optimality with respect to those variables would, in the limit, take place.
 For obtaining such result, it is not enough to satisfy criteria (\ref{modelbaja}) and (\ref{paradasub}) when solving subproblems.
-The reason is that (\ref{paradasub}) takes into account only first-order optimality of problem~(\ref{subproblem}).
+The reason is that condition~(\ref{paradasub}) is based on a first-order optimality criterion for problem~(\ref{subproblem}).
 A stronger assumption on the subproblem solution is made in the following theorem.
 Namely, it is assumed that, instead of requesting~(\ref{modelbaja}) and~(\ref{paradasub}), a global solution to subproblem~(\ref{subproblem}) is computed.
 This assumption could be rather mild in the case that all the subproblems are chosen to be small dimensional.
 In this case, it is possible to prove that, in the limit, suitable $p$th-order optimality conditions are satisfied.
 Observe that partial derivatives that are not necessary for computing Taylor approximations are not assumed to exist at all, let alone to be continuous.